DavidNKraemer/polygonal-niceness/README.md

 such that the disk does not contain all of *P*), without resorting to the simple discretization.
 Or, can we compute a provable approximation to the exact fatness?)

+## Questions

+1. How is this measure defined wrt multiple vertices, how is radius determined, etc.
+2. Perturbing vertices to the inside?
+3. Must we use balls?
+Can we use squares (L-Inf balls)?
+4. What is up with discretizing the boundary of *P*?
+5. Alternative measures, such as (possibly bad) unions of nice polygons, or visibility kernel ratio?